-Temmler Werke invented Pervitin, a methamphetamine, and predecessor of what we know today as Crystal Meth.
+Temmler Werke invented Pervitin, a predecessor of what we know today as Crystal Meth.

 Ohler’s book opens in the 1920’s when the Nazis began campaigning against cocaine and morphine in the Weimar Republic.
 The self-appointed ‘Masters of Universe’ condemned drug abuse as “Jewish,” and when they came to power, deported drug addicts to concentration camps.
 The real “Aryan German” was supposed to be strong and awake.
 Hitler pretended to be the role model: abstinent, ascetic, and ardently vegetarian.